Over 2.4 million children are in need after four years of the war in Ukraine and 12 years of conflict in the country’s eastern region.

 The war in Ukraine has profoundly impacted children in the region, including displacement, limited access to basic necessities, increased poverty, and trauma.
 UNICEF is working to help children recover and overcome these challenges.

-Your donation will help UNICEF continue providing critical aid and support to children and families affected by the conflict in Ukraine.
+Your donation will help UNICEF continue providing critical support to children and families affected by the conflict in Ukraine.
 This includes delivering essential supplies and supporting programs that allow children to continue their education, have a safe place to live, and recover from trauma.
 We're also working to provide long-term support to communities.

 Looking for other ways to support Ukraine's children?